cliener/EnviroLogger/README.md

 - Read environment data from a Sense HAT
 - Log data every x seconds
-    - Create daily log files
-    - Clean up log files after size or number of days
+    - Log to SQLite DB
-- Display data every y seconds on Sense HAT screen
+- Display data on joystick press on Sense HAT screen
 - Run the app as a cron job
 - Report data to HomeKit via a [Homebridge plugin](https://github.com/cliener/EnviroBridge)